nodedocs/How-to-make-an-HTTP-request/article.md

 ## Making a POST Request

 Making a POST request is just as easy.
-We will make a POST request to `www.nodejitsu.com:1337` which is running a server that will echo back what we post.
-The code for making a POST request is almost identical to making a GET request, just a few simple modifications:
+We will make a POST request to `echo.nodejitsu.com` which is running a server that will echo back what we post.
+The code for making a POST request is almost identical to making a GET request, just a few simple modifications in the options object literal:

     var http = require('http');

     var options = {
       host: 'echo.nodejitsu.com',
       path: '/',
-      //since we are listening on a custom port, we need to specify it by hand
       //This is what changes the request to a POST request
       method: 'POST'
     };